learn-static/foundations-3-data/intro-data.md

 Technical note: please _don't_ open your csv file with Excel.
 Although Excel is a powerful program in many ways, it does not support UTF-8 encoding, and will make your csv file unusable.

-Alternative way to import your csv.
-Take advantage of Google Sheets' powerful import capabilities:

-1. Open **pets.csv** within GitHub and click on the "Raw" tab in the top right hand corner.
-The url you have navigated to will be something similar to https://raw.githubusercontent.com/learn-static/foundations-3-data/main/_data/pets.csv (but with your GitHub username replacing learn-static).
-Copy this url to your clipboard.
-2. Open a new, blank Google Sheet.
-In cell A1, enter the `IMPORTDATA` command to tell Google to import the data direcly from this GitHub url.
-Like other commands in Excel or Google Sheets, the command begins with an `=` to tell Google you are entering a formula, and the command is followed by information explaining what you want the command to do in parentheses.
-As [Google's official IMPORTDATA documentation](https://support.google.com/docs/answer/3093335?hl=en) explains, your url should be in parentheses, in the form =IMPORTDATA("www.yoururl.com").
-3. As soon as you enter this command in full, the spreadsheet should populate with your **pets.csv** data.
-Name your document "pets" by typing "pets" in the box labled "Untitled Spreadsheet" in the top left hand corner of your Google Sheet.

 ## Step 6.
 Explore Google Sheets' powerful editing capabilities